aiishwarrya/nasscom-digital-vlsi-soc/README.md

 By leveraging libraries and their detailed characterization, designers can efficiently navigate through logic synthesis, floorplanning, placement, CTS, routing, and STA to achieve high-quality VLSI designs.

+## SKY130_D2_SK3 - Cell Design and Characterization Flows

+This task involves the creation and evaluation of a standard cell, focusing on its layout design and performance characterization.
+The primary goal is to ensure the cell adheres to design rules and meets desired electrical parameters.

+---

+#### Overview:

+#### 1. **Cell Design**:
+   - A standard logic cell, such as an inverter, was designed using the Magic tool.
+   - The layout was created following the design rules defined by the SKY130 PDK to ensure manufacturability and performance reliability.

+#### 2. **SPICE Netlist Extraction**:
+   - Extracted the netlist from the layout for simulation and analysis.
+   - This step ensures accurate representation of the design for further characterization.

+#### 3. **Characterization**:
+   - Performed simulations to analyze key parameters:
+     - **Propagation delay**: Time taken for the signal to transition through the cell.
+     - **Power consumption**: Evaluated under various operating conditions.
+     - **Output waveforms**: Verified functional correctness and signal integrity.
+   - Timing parameters were extracted to prepare the cell for integration into the standard-cell library.

+---

+#### Results:
+- Successfully designed and characterized the standard cell.
+- Verified compliance with DRC and functionality through simulations.

+This implementation lays the groundwork for integrating custom cells into a larger design flow.

 </details>